How to run a proximity marketing campaign without an app

-While big-box retailers like Starbucks and Macy’s have apps and ibeacon technology (developed by Apple) to communicate offers and experiences to their consumers, physical stores and Small Medium Businesses (SMBs) are not far behind.
+Big-box retailers like Starbucks and Macy’s have apps and iBeacon technology (developed by Apple) to communicate offers and experiences to their consumers.
+Physical stores and Small and Medium Businesses (SMBs) are not far behind.
 67% of small businesses have an app and the number is expected to rise.

 Can you implement a proximity campaign without an app on iOS?